Prenatal Vitamins for Vegetarians and Vegans

 Can vegans take prenatal vitamins?

-Vegans absolutely can and should take prenatal vitamins.
+A prenatal supplement can benefit any diet.
+So yes, vegans absolutely can and should take prenatal vitamins.
 Although you can get many of the important nutrients needed to keep your body healthy through a plant-based diet, pregnancy and breastfeeding put extra demand on your body for these nutrients in order to ensure healthy development for your baby (find out more about why prenatal vitamins matter).
-Not only is it important for the health of you and your baby, but there are vegan options on the market that cater to moms on a plant-based diet (like our new vegan Prenatal vitamins).
+Not only is it important for the health of you and your baby, but there are vegan options on the market that cater to moms on a plant-based diet (like Natalist Prenatal Daily Packets).

 What ingredients in a prenatal are not vegan or vegetarian?

-It's important to look at not just the ingredients, but also how these ingredients are delivered.
+It's important to look at not just the ingredients of a prenatal supplement, but also how these ingredients are delivered.
 For instance, soft gel and capsule casings which hold the supplement powder can be made with various products, some from animal by-products and some not.
 Some common ingredients to look out for include:

 - Gelatin is a leading product in many supplements.
 It’s a protein that is used as filler and coating in many products, including supplements, and is often sourced from animals.
 Some popular substitutes include agar, algin, kelp, and pectin (which is the ingredient found in our prenatal gummy vitamins).

 - Lanolin is a product made from sheep’s wool and is commonly found in skin products and vitamin D supplements.(Our vitamin D3 gummies are made with plant-based ingredients, making them vegetarian friendly).